-2. Start with writing all your value propositions down and then move to reaching out to potential customers from various industries.
+2. Start by writing down all your value propositions and then move to reaching out to potential customers from various industries.

-Try to talk to different types of personas (decision-makers vs business users) and test different value propositions.
-Remember, not everyone is the right customer for you, and that is OK.
+Try to talk to different types of personas (decision-makers vs. business users) and test different value propositions.
+Remember, not everyone is the right customer for you, and that's fine.
 Why?

 More about value proposition and ideal customers in this article.

 3. Do your run of talking to potential customers and learn WHY they want to buy your product.

 ...And while you’re talking to them, keep these three questions in mind:

 - Is the problem for companies big enough to want to solve it?